puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_reserved.markdown

 ### Resources

-Resource **titles** may contain any characters whatsoever.
+Resource **titles** can contain any characters whatsoever.
 They are case-sensitive.

-Resource names (or namevars) may be limited by the underlying system being managed.
+Resource names (or namevars) might be limited by the underlying system being managed.
 (E.g., most systems have limits on the characters allowed in the name of a user account.)
 The user is generally responsible for knowing the name limits on the platforms they manage.

 ### Nodes